 By ordering some spooky-themed treats for the office and setting aside 30 minutes in the morning, you can become the ghostess with the mostest and set your team up for a great day ahead!

 You can also ask your team to bake some delicious treats.
-Think spooky cupcakes, pumpkin flavoured muffins and donuts. 🍩
+Think spooky cupcakes, pumpkin-flavoured muffins and doughnuts.

-By involving your employees with the festivities, they’ll be more inspired and motivated to mingle with the team, whilst contributing to overall improved workplace culture – it’s a win/win!
+By involving your employees in the festivities, they’ll be more inspired and motivated to mingle with the team whilst contributing to overall improved workplace culture – it’s a win/win!